by The Law Office of Frank Ciardi | Oct 21, 2019 | Criminal Defense

 An early partnership with an attorney maximizes the chances for a successful resolution.
 For a free consultation with an experienced Rochester DWI attorney, contact the Law Office of Frank Ciardi.
 Convenient payment plans are available.

 Yes, you do.
 In criminal court, terms like “innocent” and “guilty” do not mean very much.
 These are mostly moral categories.
-Instead, the most critical issue in a Monroe County criminal case is what the state can prove, and what it cannot prove.
+Instead, the most critical issue in a Monroe County criminal case is what the state can and cannot prove.

 The prosecutor’s role exemplifies this situation.
 Most prosecutors care little about justice or fairness and guilt or innocence.
 Their job is to convict as many defendants as possible.
 That’s the way the adversarial criminal law system works in America.